UstadMobile/door/README.md

 queries using JDBC and return results.
 * **Javascript** Door supports SQLite in the browser through SQLite.JS.
 Door will generate the entire implementation for you to run the queries and return results.
-Only asynchronous operations are supported (suspended functions, LiveData, and DataSource.Factory)
+Only asynchronous operations are supported (suspended functions, LiveData, and DataSource.Factory).
+The database can be saved to indexeddb.

 No support for iOS/Native (yet - pull request would be welcome.
 Happy to help support anyone who would like to work on this).

-Door contains an experimental [replication/sync](README-REPLICATION.md) engine that can be used to sync
+Door contains an experimental [replication/sync](README-REPLICATION.md) engine that can be used to selectively sync instances.

 ## Getting started